pandas-dev/pandas/doc/source/user_guide/groupby.rst

 Plotting
 ~~~~~~~~

 Groupby also works with some plotting methods.
-For example, suppose we
-suspect that some features in a DataFrame may differ by group.
-In this case,
+In this case, suppose we
-in group "B", the values in column 1 are 3 times higher on average.
+suspect that the values in column 1 are 3 times higher on average in group "B".

 .. ipython:: python